Vandivier/ella-framework/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.

 ### Launching the app
-1. install MySQL*
+1. install MySQL Server 5.7*
 1. `npm install`
 1. Not Windows: `npm start`
     1. Windows: open two processes/command lines.
 In one, `npm run-script start-express`.
 In the other, `npm run-script start-ng`.
 1. visit localhost:4200 for the UI app.
 API served from localhost:3200

-* The application works out-of-the-box with MySQL, but with trivial modification the project will support other SQL DBs and even NoSQL DBs.
+* Developed w 5.7.20x86, but may work with other versions.
+The application works out-of-the-box with MySQL, but with trivial modification the project will support other SQL DBs and even NoSQL DBs.
 The limitting factor is TypeORM.

 ### Architecty Things
 1. The API server and the Angular Universal server are distinct.
 So there are three entry points in the code: